NeXt-Warning-System/project/updates/Warningtemplate.md

 * Conducting 5 User Research Session with internal Duty Officers
 * Ongoing investigation of the development and build pipeline
 * More work on technical documentation and potential solutions
+* Set up and host a design system build for future prototype iterations of the messaging system
 * Contact cloud service center to begin Azure Login/Roles App
 * Team day show and share with a retro
 * External Digital Service Ways of Working